armory/documentation/_spinnaker/terraform_integration.md

 #### Specifying the Terraform version in a stage

-This is optional and requires Armory Spinnaker 2.4.2 or later..
+This is optional and requires Armory Spinnaker 2.4.2 or later.
 The Terraform Integration supports selecting a version of Terraform during a stage.
 You can configure the version of Terraform to run with the following example:

 ```